 Roasted Turnips in Ranch Seasoning

 - 6 Small turnips

-- 3 tbsp melted Butter or olive oil
+- 3 tablespoon melted Butter or olive oil

 - Sea Salt and fresh ground black pepper to taste